Why is revenue metric important?: And what is revenue metric?

 If you want your business to thrive, you need to focus on increasing revenue.

-And, to do that, you need to track and measure revenue closely.
+To do that, you need to track and measure revenue closely.

-And in this article, we will explore why revenue is so important.
+In this article, we will explore why revenue is so important.

 9 Reasons why Revenue Metric is Important: